Advanced Family Law Course 2023

-California Family Law Report (CFLR) will present the bi-annual Advanced Family Law Course (AFLC) in August 2013.
-This comprehensive and intensive program showcases an all-star faculty of over 20 justices, judges and lawyers.
+California Family Law Report (CFLR) will present the biennial Advanced Family Law Course (AFLC) in June 2023.
+This

 law looking to set themselves apart from their peers.
-It is also a "must" for those preparing to take the Certified Family Law Specialist Exam!
+It is also a "must" for those preparing to take the Certified Family Law Specialist Exam.
 Our expert faculty will provide test-taking tips and suggestions on how to improve your study skills.

 Past attendees, as well as first-timers, will benefit from AFLC's guidance on complex family law issues and up-to-the-minute review of new developments in the field.
 This is truly a “don't miss” event!

 • Judge Thomas Trent Lewis (Ret.) / Program Director

 • Ronald S. Granberg, CFLS

 • Staci M. Lambright, CFLS

 • Judge Charles Novack